RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Continue adding media queries.
 Create a logomark and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891px.
 (Not sure what I meant by this last to do item.)
 Fix responsiveness for CTA.
 Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
 Add a repository image for social share.
 Fix button.
 Fix features section.
 Fix community.

+### Day 41: March 22, 2024

+**Today's Progress**: Added button container and centered button alignment.
+Started fixing button classes which were improperly labeled before.

+**Thoughts**: I am happy the buttons are aligned to the center.

+**To Do**: Continue adding media queries.
+Create a logomark and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891px.
+(Not sure what I meant by this last to do item.)
+Fix responsiveness for CTA.
+Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
+Add a repository image for social share.
+Fix button sizing.
+Fix features section.
+Fix community.